 Will It Suit Me?

 I must admit to a penchant for small Audis.
 No, scrub that - any Audi.
 They seem so well screwed together and so nicely understated that they appeal to my more mature side.
 The A3 is no exception and from behind the wheel, you really do feel as if you're in a much bigger and more expensive car.
-The bright paint finish of the A3 2.0-litre TDI 150 diesel that we had delivered took a little getting used to but it's difficult not to be seduced by an interior that feels bulletproof and doors that thunk shut with all the security of a bank vault.
-In third generation form, the shape's been tweaked but not radically.
+Plus it's difficult not to be seduced by an interior that feels bulletproof and doors that thunk shut with all the security of a bank vault.
+In improved third generation form, the styling's been tweaked but not radically.
 A little shapelier perhaps, but still very Audi.
 The major changes, I was promised, lay under the skin.
 A few days at the wheel with family in tow would put them to the test.

 I liked the latest interior changes.
 To be honest, I had thought that the A3 was just starting to look a little off the pace in this department.
 Even far more mundane cars like the Vauxhall Astra and the Fiat Bravo were beginning to show Audi the way forward in terms of materials quality.
-This MK4 A3 ups the ante with more aluminium design elements, revised switchgear, a better quality instrument cluster and a rethink for the upholstery choices.
-Quattro four wheel drive is of course offered on certain variants.
-The luggage compartment of the three-door car I tried features 365/1,110 litres of fresh air with rear seats in place and then folded, just pipped by the 380/1,220 litres of the Sportback.
+This improved MK4 A3 ups the ante with cutting edge features like the optional 'Virtual Cockpit' instrument display we first saw in the TT sportscar.
+This displays the most important driving-relevant information in high resolution on a 12.3-inch diagonal TFT screen.
+The driver can switch between two views by pressing the "View" button on the multifunction steering wheel.
+As before, the fascia struts ape the interior design of the TT, as do the round air vents and chrome-rimmed dials.
+It's still not what you'd call revolutionary, but it's beautifully executed.
+The luggage compartment of the three-door car I tried features 365/1,110 litres of fresh air with rear seats in place and then folded, just pipped by the 380/1,220 litres of the five-door Sportback.
 All of which makes the car just big enough for family duties.
 Getting childseats in and out should be easy enough and the fabrics on the test car seemed to be wipe-clean-friendly.

 Behind the Wheel

 The A3 certainly offers a few mouth-watering selections.
-Increasingly popular are the diesel units - and there's a choice between an entry-level 105PS 1.6-litre TDI powerplant or 150 and 177PS versions of the more advanced 2.0 TDI engine at prices from just under £20,000.
-Petrol buyers usually opt for one of the turbocharged TFSI engines: 1.2, 1.4 or 1.8-litre petrol or the 300PS 2.0-litre turbo unit used in the quattro S3 hot hatch.
+Increasingly popular are the diesel units - and there's a choice between an entry-level 110PS 1.6-litre TDI powerplant or 150 and 184PS versions of the more advanced 2.0 TDI engine.
+Petrol buyers usually opt for one of the turbocharged TFSI engines: 1.0, 1.4 or 2.0-litre petrol or the uprated 310PS 2.0-litre turbo unit used in the quattro S3 hot hatch.
 The S tronic gearbox in the car I tried was especially impressive.
 This system can mimic a full automatic gearbox or the driver can blitz through gearchanges at lightning speed using shift paddles mounted behind the steering wheel.
 Standard safety equipment includes window airbags, electronic stability control, ABS, brake assist, a part-electric power steering system and anti-whiplash head restraints.
-The cabin has been restyled to offer a little more design flair, Audi realising that high quality alone isn't enough to lure buyers into showrooms.
-There has to be some style on display too.
-The fascia struts ape the interior design of the TT, as do the round air vents and chrome-rimmed dials.
-It's still not what you'd call revolutionary, but it's beautifully executed.

 Value For Money